MatteoManna/Simple-User-Avatar/readme.txt

 Tags: avatar, user, picture, gravatar, theme, media library Requires at least: 4.0
 Tested up to: 5.8
-Stable tag: 3.3
+Stable tag: 3.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Simple User Avatar helps users to add or remove his avatar using images from his Media Library.
+Simple User Avatar helps users to add or remove their avatar using images from his Media Library.

 == Description ==

 This plugin simplifies the life of WordPress users.
-Now users can add or remove his Avatar simply using images from his Media Library.
+Now users can add or remove their avatar simply using images from his Media Library.
 Simple to use, no additional functions required.
 Plugin available on [GitHub](https://github.com/MatteoManna/Simple-User-Avatar).